 Finding friends to carpool with to a concert or a neighbour who works in the same area as you can be pretty straightforward.
-Finding a co-worker to ride with can be a bit more challenging.
+Finding a carpool for work can be a bit more challenging.

 Workplaces can encourage carpooling by providing preferential parking spots and marking them with signage noting these spaces are for carpoolers only.
 An example would be a parking spot closest to the entrance.
 This can be a great means of carpool promotion, especially in the coldest months of winter!